lherman-cs/tensorflow-aarch64/README.md

 # tensorflow-aarch64

 Compiled for aarch64 architecture.
-This compiled tensorflow is based on https://github.com/tensorflow/tensorflow/tree/r1.4.
+This compiled tensorflow-cpu is based on https://github.com/tensorflow/tensorflow/tree/r1.4.

 Hardware specifications that's being used to compile this tensorflow
 ---------